Brad Culpepper: Life after football

+After finishing his professional playing career, Culpepper returned to graduate school and law school full-time, and earned his master's degree and J.D. degree from Florida in 2001.

 Culpepper is now a trial lawyer for the Culpepper Kurland law firm in Tampa, Florida.
 Since his retirement, he has spoken out about his concerns regarding the increasing size of NFL players; he believes that the increasing number of 300 lb players is "unnatural and unsafe" and has led to many serious health problems.
 During his football career, Culpepper inflated his weight to 280 lb; after he retired from professional football, he lost almost 100 lb.

 Survivor

 Blood vs. Water

 Prior to his appearances, Culpepper's wife Monica was selected as a participant for the 24th season of the CBS reality television show Survivor.

 Monica and Brad participated together in the show's 27th season, Survivor: Blood vs. Water.
 Culpepper was the sixth person eliminated from the game and came in 15th place while Monica was the season's runner-up.

 On May 6, 2015, it was revealed that Culpepper was one of 16 former male players eligible to be voted onto Survivor's 31st season, Survivor: Cambodia.
 However, he was not voted onto it.